mjdean1994/sparkbot/README.md

 ## Future Enhancements
 * Admin clearing of user data
-* RSVP system

 ## User Suggestions
 * Karma system for war participation/misses
+* allow non-waitlisted users to be added to roster with confirmation prompt
-* Qualification flags for siege, shotcalling, etc
+* Qualification flags for siege, shotcalling, invasions, etc

+## Known Issues
+* Google Sheets integration periodically breaks and a new token must be obtained.